 Another good thing to consider when building your beverage program and inventory is the creation of signature drinks.
 A cocktail expert can help you make unique cocktails that will match the concept of your bar or restaurant.

 But what about all the unpopular cocktails that already exist but maybe need some freshening up?
-Even just changing the regular glassware that’s been used can make unpopular cocktails the most ordered drinks from your menu!
+Even just changing the regular glassware or the cocktail garnish that’s been used can make unpopular cocktails the most ordered drinks from your menu!

 8 Unpopular Cocktails to Add to Your Menu

-Unpopular cocktails still deserve a chance.
+Unpopular cocktails still deserve a chance, just like common cocktails do.
 A new life even.
 What you can do is take them and tweak them to improve their taste or change their color.
 Or you can take them as they are and analyze the customer behavior.

 Below, we have listed eight different options that you can try and see whether they will work for your bar and restaurant or not.
 Don’t forget about drink and food pairings and choose ones that will go with the cuisine of your restaurant, too!